 5. In the dialog box, choose "Encrypt the file and its parent folder" if you want all contents within the folder to be encrypted.
 Click OK.

-Accessing an Encrypted Folder
+Accessing an encrypted folder

 After encrypting a folder using Windows' Encrypting File System (EFS), accessing the folder will be straightforward if you're logged into the account that performed the encryption.
 You can open, view, and modify the folder’s contents as usual.
 However, the encryption ensures that only the specific user account that encrypted the folder has access.
 If you try to access the folder from another user account or computer, you will be denied access, highlighting the effectiveness of EFS in protecting your data.